ubclaunchpad/LP-website/index.md

 <br />

-### Search
+### Search everything

 You can easily search this *entire* website using the search bar in the navigation bar!
-You can also press `s` and start typing to immediately start a search.
+Pressing `s` allows you to immediately start typing a query.

+In addition to results from this website, you can easily hop into a "code and content" or "issues and pull requests" search from the suggestions, which will give you results from *everything* in the UBC Launch Pad GitHub organization!

 ### Dark mode <Badge type="tip" text="new"/>